 She graduated from San Francisco State University in 2010 with a major in Criminal Justice.
 She is a 2013 Golden Gate University (GGU), School of Law alum.
 As the first attorney in her family, she graduated with legal specializations in the areas of Criminal Law, Litigation, and Public Interest.
 While attending GGU, she held numerous board member titles, most notably as the President of the Student Animal Legal Defense Fund (SALDF).
 In this position, she founded and directed the first annual California Animal Law Symposium (CALS), an educational conference run by law students regarding animal welfare topics.
 Professor Brockl’s love for animals crossed over into her job as a prosecutor where she was acknowledged as the first Napa County Deputy District Attorney to be granted permission by the Court to allow a support dog to accompany a victim on the witness stand during a child molestation jury trial.

-Professor Brockl leads the 2020 Summer 1st STEP Litigation Program and instructs in courses such as Introduction to Litigation, Trial Advocacy, Advanced Trial Advocacy, and Effective Brief Writing & Oral Advocacy.
+Professor Brockl leads the 2020 Summer 1st STEP Litigation Program and instructs in courses such as Introduction to Litigation, Trial Advocacy, Advanced Trial Advocacy, Evidence in the Courtroom, Mock Trial/Advanced Mock Trial, and Effective Brief Writing & Oral Advocacy.

 Bernard “Bernie” L. Segal